sipb/moira-rest-api/README.md

-# Backend
+# Moira REST API

-The backend will be a Flask Python API around the Python bindings for the Moira C API.

-This could also be a general-purpose API around Moira calls (not necessarily mailing-list related ones), so it should outgrow this repo soon enough.

-TODO: eventually handle mailman lists

-TODO: interesting unused feature: tagging members of list. it could be implemented here as a comments field in the existing methods
+This is an HTTP API around Moira (and possibly Mailman in the future).

 ## Webathena authentication